unhighghlow/DoomBF/RISC-BF/readme.md

 ### Options

--c Enable compressed brainfuck output.
+-c Enables compressed brainfuck output.
 You can run it with ibf.
 Compiling a program with MEMORY_ADDRESS_HALFBYTES > 5 (in config.py) will take up
 a very large amount of your disk and RAM without compression (>20GB).
 Otherwise, it will only take up a few megabytes.